rxOred/blog/content/post/analysis/anubis/anubis.md

 136 classes translated successfully, 0 classes had errors rxOred-aspiree :: Analysis/android/anubis »
 ```
 Then, using jadx, we can analyse the code.
-To make it easy, I did some analysis and found `MainActivity`.

 ```java
 /* renamed from: wocwvy.czyxoxmbauu.slsa.ncec.myvbo */